-- 46. These rules shall not be altered, amended or suspended except by the concurrent vote of at least two-thirds of the members present. - 47.
+- 46. These rules shall not be altered, amended or suspended except by the vote of at least two-thirds of the members present. - 47.
 Motions to suspend the rules shall be in order on any session day.
 Suspension of the rules shall be for a specified purpose.
 Upon accomplishment of that purpose, any rule suspended shall be again in force.

-Index to the Senate, House, and Joint Rules for the 2007 and 2008 sessions of the General Assembly, compiled in the Legislative Commissioners' Office by Anthony A. J. Trouern-Trend, Supervisor of Statute Revision.
+Index to the Senate, House and Joint Rules for the 2009 and 2010 sessions of the General Assembly.

-In this index the Senate Rules are abbreviated "SR", the House Rules "HR" and the Joint Rules "JR".
+In this index, the Senate Rules are abbreviated "SR", the House Rules are abbreviated "HR" and the Joint Rules are abbreviated "JR".